Monday, September 16, 2024

 Buffa is also the author of ten legal thrillers involving the defense attorney Joseph Antonelli.
 He has also published a series that attempts to trace the movement of western thought from ancient Athens, in Helen; the end of the Roman Empire, in Julian's Laughter; the Renaissance, in The Autobiography of Niccolo Machiavelli; and America in the twentieth century, in Neumann's Last Concert.

-Here is Buffa's take on Caesar’s Ghost:
+Here is Buffa's take on Lampedusa's The Leopard:

 Visit D.W.
 Buffa's website.